Veri-Q/Fairness/README.md

     docker run -t -i qfairness /bin/bash
     ```

-🟥 For CAV2022 Artifact, we also provide a **Docker image** `qfairness.tar`.
+🟥 For CAV2022 Artifact, we also provide a **Docker image** `qfairness.tar` on [Zenodo](https://doi.org/10.5281/zenodo.6550897).
 The user can load this image and run it directly:
 ```
 docker load -i qfairness.tar && docker run -i -t qfairness /bin/bash
 ```